openwallet-foundation/project-proposals/projects/vcx.md

 # Code of Conduct

-VCX currently follows the Hyperledger Code of Conduct, which is what the OWF code of conduct is based on.
+VCX currently follows the [Hyperledger Code of Conduct](https://github.com/hyperledger/aries-vcx/blob/main/CODE_OF_CONDUCT.md), which is what the OWF code of conduct is based on.
+We are happy to directly adopt the [OpenWallet Foundation Code of Conduct](https://tac.openwallet.foundation/governance/code-of-conduct/) if desired.

 # TAC Sponsor

-Stephen Curran
+* @swcurran Stephen Curran
-Second Sponser - TBD
+* @aceshim Jaehoon (Ace) Shim

 # Project License